top of page

 • Simple Truth Peanut Butter is available from Checkers stores.

-Recipe by Abby Angus
+FRUIT/VEGGIE TREATS Recipe by Abby Angus ~

 1 Egg White

-• Mix all ingredients together and pour into baking moulds. - Use more flour to make a stiffer dough if you want to shape/cut them instead and place on a baking sheet.
+• Mix all ingredients together and pour into baking moulds.
+Use more flour to make a stiffer dough if you want to shape/cut them instead and place on a baking sheet.

-• Bake at 150degC until cooked and hard.
+• Bake at 150°C until cooked and hard.

 • Pop them into a sealed container, or vacuum-seal in small batches, and store in the fridge.
-(Have not tested how well they defrost if stored in the freezer)

 • Give as little treats.